-- 1 Log in to the Sentinel Main interface. - 2 Click Real-time Views > Events > Create. - 3 Specify the following information: - Name: Specify a unique name for the event view. - Sharing: Select either of the following options: - Public: Allow everyone to view the event view.
+- 1 From Sentinel Main, click Real-time Views > Events > Create. - 2 Specify the following information: - Name: Specify a unique name for the event view. - Sharing: Select either of the following options: - Public: Allow everyone to view the event view.
 In the Public mode, other users can only view the events but cannot modify the event view.
 You are still the owner of the event view. - Private: Only you are able to view the event view. - Criteria: Specify the criteria to view specific events. - Event Attribute: Select the attribute based on which you want to categorize the event data. - Tenant: If you are in a multi-tenant environment, select a tenant name for which you want to view events.
 The default tenant allows you to view events from all tenants.
 If you select a tenant, only users of that tenant can view the events in this event view.